-The Agence Sénégalaise de la Reforestation et de la Grande Muraille Verte (ASERGMV) was established on July 3, 2019, by decree No. 2019-1014 in place of ANGMV.
+The Agence Sénégalaise de la Reforestation et de la Grande Muraille Verte (ASERGMV) was established on July 3rd, 2019, by decree No. 2019-1014 in place of ANGMV.
 The ASERGMV's general mission is to intensify reforestation, create ecovillages and carry out the continental project of the Great Green Wall, throughout the national territory.

 ASERGMV, through its activities to restore degraded land and support the development of non-timber forest product (NTFP) sectors, will contribute significantly to increasing agroforestry production in the broadest sense, but also to the development of agroforestry product value chains, and consequently to growth, in accordance with the first pillar of the emerging Senegalese plan, "Structural transformation of the economy and growth".
-The same applies to the third pillar, "Governance, authorities to implement the competences transferred to them in the framework of forest resource management.
+The same applies to the third pillar, "Governance, Institutions, Peace and Security", which seeks to promote the viability of territories and development poles and to build the capacities of local authorities.
+To this end, the agency contributes to building the capacities of local authorities to implement the competences transferred to them in the framework of forest resource management.